 When dealing with insolvency, it’s necessary to bring in the services of an insolvency practitioner to oversee the formal aspects of the process.
-This is a role defined in law, and not something that can be done by just anyone.
+This is a role defined in law and not something that can be done by just anyone.

 Who Can Be an Insolvency Practitioner?

 Insolvency practitioners are a regulated profession as defined by the Insolvency Act of 1986.
-Only a licensed practitioner is allowed to oversee the insolvency procedures for a business in the UK.
-Many insolvency practitioners come from legal or accountancy backgrounds, but there are options for direct entry to the role as well.
+Only a licenced practitioner is allowed to oversee the insolvency procedures for a business in the UK.
+Many insolvency practitioners come from legal or accountancy backgrounds, but there are options for direct entry into the role as well.
 Anyone who practices in this area needs to have passed their JIEB (Joint Insolvency Examinations Board) exams.

 What Do Insolvency Practitioners Do?

 The range of duties undertaken by an insolvency practitioner in relation to insolvent individuals or companies is wide.
 However, their principal duties and loyalties lie with the insolvent entity’s creditors.

 This may not necessarily be all about closing a company down.
 Sometimes the insolvency practitioner might be charged with negotiating a survival deal with the creditors in order to rescue the company.
 At the other end of the spectrum, they may be called upon to run the company prior to closing it down.
 Alternatively, the practitioner’s role may just be to offer advice to a company experiencing difficulties or act as a full-blown liquidator.

 It’s in the nature of the job that insolvency practitioners are often dropped into high-stress situations.
 Their defined responsibilities are largely legal and financial, but there’s a human side to the role as well.
 They need to balance the interests both of the creditors and the debtors in order to reach the most satisfactory conclusion.